Asset Tagging and Its at Role in K-12 Schools

 You can tag your computers and other high-cost assets in a few simple steps.
 First, you want to start by tagging your device by identifying an asset type and category.
 If you have a preexisting method to organize your assets, adding computer tags will be easy.

 Once you sift through your inventory, you need to develop a method to categorize your assets.
 You can categorize them by department or function.
 Investing in tags can be costly, so you need to determine which devices are worth the money and time investment.
+Consider using our ROI Calculator to determine how much initial investment you can allocate to protecting your most valuable assets

 Specific Asset Tags and Labels